RTEMS/rtems-docs/c-user/glossary.rst

     task migration
         Task migration happens in case a task stops execution on one processor and resumes execution on another processor.

+    task priority
+        A task priority of a :term:`task` determines its importance relative to other tasks.
+The scheduler use task priorities to determine which :term:`ready task` gets a processor allocated, see :term:`scheduled task`.
+The :term:`eligible priorities <eligible priority>` of a task define the position of the task in a :term:`wait queue` which uses the priority discipline.
+Each task has at least the :term:`real priority`.

     task processor affinity
         The set of processors on which a task is allowed to execute.